JuergenGutsch/blog/_source/sponsors.md

 ## Sponsored post

 I also decided to place sponsored post.
-This posts should be fulfill specific criteria to not annoy the readers:
+This posts should fulfill specific criteria to not annoy the readers:

 * The content should be related to the topics of that blog
   * (ASP).NET (Core), C#, development tools, hosting, community